Sunnyokkkk/SnapDCity-AppIntroWeb/README.md

-This is a one page website develop by useing HTML/CSS/JAVASCRIPT for SnapDCity
+This is a one page website developed by useing HTML/CSS/JAVASCRIPT for SnapDCity

 Download Node.js
 ```nix